Contact Us

 • Increase search visibility from 10% to 12% across Canada by the end of the first quarter of 2021

-• Increase search ad impression share from 50% to 75% across Canada for your tool (e.g org chart maker) by the end of the first quarter of 2021
+• Increase search ad impression share from 50% to 75% across Canada for your tool by the end of the first quarter of 2021

 • Double YouTube subscribers from 1.5K to 3K by the end of the first quarter of 2021

-To measure SOV you can use the reports depending on the channel you want to analyze.
+To measure SOV, you can use the reports depending on the channel you want to analyze.
 Hence, if you are interested in organic search, you should track target keywords by comparing them with the competitors’ data.
 The tool you can use for this analysis is Rank Tracker from Ahrefs.
+When your share of voice increases, it often results in more website visitors—this is where understanding what traffic means for your business is crucial, as more traffic means more opportunities for engagement, lead generation, and sales.

 3. Track the Balance Between “Users” and “Customers”

-However, there is the other side of the coin.
+However, there is another side to the coin.
 If you really want to make your startup fundamental, you can earn more trust and followers in your target audience by offering something educational and for free.

-It brings no cost for the company but helps amplify the brand’s position and enlarge a user database.
+It brings no cost for the company but helps amplify the brand’s position and enlarge the user database.

-If your startup belongs to a subscription-based business, this objective is for you.
+If your startup belongs to a subscription-based business, this digital marketing objective is for you.

-The concept of this objective is to attract more potential leads by improving the level of your marketing communication and text production.
+The concept of this objective is to generate qualified leads by improving the level of your marketing communication and text production.

-One thing is to measure the lead quantity using your CRM, the other – the lead quality, which is quite difficult.
+One thing is to measure the lead quantity using your CRM.
+The other is the lead quality, which is quite difficult.
 But if you pay attention to lead scoring, you can get the insights you need on this matter.

-By analyzing the leads, you should draw attention to these five factors:
+By analyzing the leads, you should draw attention to these six factors:

 a) The overall purchasing power of your startup